The Relationship Between Sleep and Back Pain & How They Affect One Another

 - Alison Peebles, Scottish actor and BackHug User

 During your session, the leg-rest moves your legs into a 90º position which takes the pressure off your spine to allow the robotic fingers inside the device to effectively relief the pressure built up in your joints.
-With BackHug being available to use in your home, whenever you need it, you can easily incorporate it into your bedtime routine as a way to promote relaxation in the body before heading to bed; we offer guided meditations and soothing nature sounds to help you slip into that dozy state of mind needed for sleep.
+With BackHug being available on-demand, you can easily incorporate it into your routine as a way to promote relaxation in the body before heading to bed; we offer guided meditations and soothing nature sounds to help you slip into that dozy state of mind needed for sleep.
 Many of our users report falling asleep on the device, which, for us, is a great thing to hear as it means it’s working.

 “I woke up 3 hours later and the headache was gone”